MsMc24/G1-finalproject/Student Class Worksheet.md

 ## 🛌🛌🛌What's your dream?

-Describe your dream and see what image appears and then present to the class.
+Describe your dream and see what image appears when you paste it into the [Magical AI Image Generator](https://magicstudio.com/ai-art-generator/) and then present to the class.

 *DIRECTIONS:*